sanju-mandal/AI-Driven-Mock-Interview-Platform/README.md

 **Frontend**
 <br>
 <br>
-**EJS (Embedded JavaScript):**&nbsp&nbsp For dynamic and reusable HTML templates.
+**EJS (Embedded JavaScript):**  For dynamic and reusable HTML templates.
 <br>
 <br>
-**Tailwind CSS:**&nbsp&nbsp A utility-first CSS framework for rapid and responsive UI development.
+**Tailwind CSS:**  A utility-first CSS framework for rapid and responsive UI development.
 <br>
 <br>
-**JavaScript (Vanilla):**&nbsp&nbsp Powers the client-side logic, including form handling, API calls, and dynamic content updates.
+**JavaScript (Vanilla):**  Powers the client-side logic, including form handling, API calls, and dynamic content updates.
 <br>
 <br>
 <br>
 **Backend**
 <br>
 <br>
-**Node.js & Express.js:**&nbsp&nbsp The core runtime and web framework for the server-side application.
+**Node.js & Express.js:**  The core runtime and web framework for the server-side application.
 <br>
 <br>
-**Google Generative AI:**&nbsp&nbsp The API used to generate interview questions and feedback.
+**Google Generative AI:**  The API used to generate interview questions and feedback.
 <br>
 <br>
-**MySQL2:**&nbsp&nbsp The database driver for connecting to and interacting with the MySQL database.
+**MySQL2:**  The database driver for connecting to and interacting with the MySQL database.
 <br>
 <br>
-**bcrypt:**&nbsp&nbsp For secure password hashing and comparison.
+**bcrypt:**  For secure password hashing and comparison.
 <br>
 <br>
-**jsonwebtoken (JWT):**&nbsp&nbsp For creating and verifying user authentication tokens.
+**jsonwebtoken (JWT):**  For creating and verifying user authentication tokens.
 <br>
 <br>
-**dotenv:**&nbsp&nbsp To manage environment variables securely.
+**dotenv:**  To manage environment variables securely.
 <br>
 <br>
 <br>